culturing/poems/Poems/Power.md

 Thus they fall before the morning,
 Thus they are to blame.
-But power brings at most mixed blessings,
+But power brings them such mixed blessings,

-Power puts off dark and dying,
+Power puts off dark of dying,
 Power’s light must wane.
-Therefore find thyself in singing,
+Therefore, find thyself in singing,

 Make thine own some other name,
 And know I feel the same,